ingenarel/nvim-pairMan/readme.md

 Ever wanted to change your () to {} or put a [] inside it without typing too much?
 This plugin does exactly that.

+It can work with any type of pairs, non matching ones, and matching ones, and it works with `vim.opt.matchpairs` too.

+It can:
+- delete pairs
+- change pairs
+- put stuff inside / outside of pairs

+And it does all of that by simulating keystrokes, the normal vim commands.
+So no need for additional dependencies like treesitter

 ## This help page, the readme, and the lua docstrings in the plugin files might not be in sync.

 I'll try to figure out a way to make them generate from the lua docstrings.
 Until then if you have a lua lsp (i use